GiladSharabi/Lets_Write_Together/README.md

 ## Credits

-Let's Write Together was created by [Your Name].
-Special thanks to the developers and contributors who helped make this project possible.
+Let's Write Together was created by Gilad Sharabi.

 ## License